apache/mxnet/contrib/clojure-package/examples/cnn-text-classification/README.md

 (train-convnet {:devs [(context/cpu 0)] :embedding-size 300 :batch-size 100 :test-size 100 :num-epoch 10 :max-examples 1000 :pretrained-embedding :fastText})
 ```

+Expect a validation accuracy of `~0.67` with the above parameters.

 ## Usage with word2vec

 You can also use word2vec embeddings in order to train the text classification model.